Quick Facts:

 Ideal Home Situation

-Peanut would be happiest in a home with at least one other friendly dog.
-He loves playing all day with his foster sibling dogs, and when he has exhausted himself from playing, he loves hanging out with them.
-He shares so much joy with them, and they help him feel braver when his humans aren’t around and they teach him the ways of being a happy dog.
-While he is good with both genders of dog, he does act a bit more “macho/dominant” with male dogs.
-If you have a male dog who doesn’t care about that sort of behavior–like the male dogs in his current foster home– it might be A-OK, but if your male dog would find his dominant/macho stuff rude or annoying or upsetting, then Peanut is not the best fit for your home.
+Peanut would be happiest in a home with at least one other friendly dog!
+And while he is very good with both genders of dog, he does act a bit more “macho” with other male dogs.
+If you have a male dog who doesn’t mind that sort of behavior–like the male dogs in his current foster home—probably A-OK, but if your male dog would find his dominant/macho stuff rude, annoying, or upsetting, then Peanut is not the best fit for your home.

 If you are interested in adopting me, please fill out an online adoption application and live close to Ithaca, Syracuse, Binghamton, Rochester, or Elmira.
 We do home visits on every applicant, and can’t do home visits where we don’t have local volunteers.